Desh Premee: Cast

 This is one of the last films of legendary actor Uttam Kumar who died during the filming.
-Actor Sudhir Dalvi has giving a voice over to Uttam Kumar.
-"Mere Desh Premiyon" became the last song by Mohammad Rafi for a Manmohan Desai film.
+Actor Sudhir Dalvi has given a voice over to Uttam Kumar.
+"Mere Desh Premiyon" became his last song by Mohammad Rafi for a Manmohan Desai film.
 Manmohan Desai and Mohammed Rafi, with Laxmikant Pyarelal's music, created a magical era of music in Bollywood movies.
 Shammi Kapoor acted in a supporting role in the movie and had no songs to sing.

 The music of the movie was fairly popular.
 Two Kishore Kumar songs and one Mohammed Rafi song were pictured on Amitabh Bachchan.
 "Khatoon Ki Khidmat Mein" was influenced by "Hum Kaale To Kya Hua Dilwale Hain" from Gumnaam.
 For this song, Amitabh Bachchan also dressed and acted like Mehmood, on whom that song was picturized.
 Laxmikant sang "Gore Nahin Hum Kaale Sahi", a duet with Asha Bhosle, and his voice was used on both Amitabh Bachchan and Prem Chopra.
 Bhosle sang for Hema Malini.
-Navin Nichol had one song and Amit Kumar sang for him, a duet with Kishore Kumar "Jaa Jaldi Bhaag Jaa".
+Navin Nischol had one song and Amit Kumar sang for him, a duet with Kishore Kumar "Jaa Jaldi Bhaag Jaa".

 The movie celebrated a golden jubilee in Hyderabad Ramakrishna 70MM theatres, and was hugely successful on re-release in the 1980s and 1990s.